OmarYasserMaher/PuffinTask/Readme.md

-# FastAPI Python App
+# PuffinTask Python App

-This is a simple FastAPI Python app that demonstrates how to create a RESTful API using FastAPI and run it using Uvicorn.
+This is Python-based web scraper that collects data from a yahoo finance crypto, stores the data in a database, and exposes the data through a simple API using FastAPI.
 ## Getting Started

 Follow these instructions to set up and run the FastAPI app on your local machine.